 Never memorise or rote-learn answers!
 Although it may tempting to do this for common questions like “Why medicine?” or “Why this university?”, interviewers can tell when students have memorised an answer beforehand.
 Such answers often sound stale and you risk coming off as not genuine.
 Come up with key points instead of full sentences; that way, you can answer the question in your own words every time you get asked about it, whether it is a mock interview or the real one.

 There are a number of common generic questions that every applicant needs to be familiar with to a certain extent, and we will list them below.
 In addition to these questions, you should also read up on the NHS, current affairs in medicine, and important ethical issues in medicine (e.g. consent, confidentiality, abortion, euthanasia, DNR forms, distribution of resources, etc.).
-The Health section on the BBC website is a good source for health news, and we highly recommend this book for getting a good foundation on medical ethics.
+The Health section on the BBC website is a good source for health news, and we highly recommend Medical Ethics: A Very Short Introduction for getting a good foundation on medical ethics.
 Also, if you have mentioned a medical procedure, disease, or scientific theory in your personal statement, you definitely need to know about it.
 Read around these topics to demonstrate that you did not simply mention these things just for the sake of including them in your personal statement.
 How embarrassing would it be if you wrote about the eradication of smallpox in your personal statement, only for your interviewers to find out that you don’t actually know very much about smallpox after all?

 20 generic (common) interview questions: -